bassidus/ShortHotkeys/README.md

 # ShortHotkeys

-Simple addon for World of Warcraft to shorten the keybinding names on action bars
+Simple addon for World of Warcraft to shorten the keybind text on action bar buttons.

 For example `Mouse Wheel Down` becomes `WD`